 Chile, its agencies, institutions and companies are empowered to submit to foreign courts, including arbitration courts, any disputes arising from the international contracts into which they enter.
 However, the following requirements must be met: (i) the contract must be international (the parties must have their establishments in different countries or one of them must have its main center of business abroad); (ii) the State, its agencies, institutions or companies must participate; and (iii) the contract must be of an economic-financial nature.

 6.6.
-Arbitration when contracting with the State
+Arbitration in public procurement